Dedicated Team of Personal Injury Lawyers Serving Auburn, WA

 Auburn is well-served with modern transportation systems including the Auburn Municipal Airport, the Valley Freeway, Washington State Route 18, King County Metro buses, and the Auburn Station Transit Center (a commuter rail service that separates Auburn from Seattle and Tacoma by only a few minutes).
 Unfortunately, this kind of convenience carries with it the risk of accidents.
 Accidents that can trigger legal liability include, among others:

 A serious accident is a shocking and traumatic event, especially when someone is killed.
 The sad reality is that in addition to dealing with physical trauma and emotional distress, you will also have financial matters to deal with.
-At Brett McCandlis Brown, we make it our business to help you through this difficult time by taking these matters into our hands and making sure that you receive all of the compensation that Washington law entitles you to.
+At Brett McCandlis Brown & Conner, we make it our business to help you through this difficult time by taking these matters into our hands and making sure that you receive all of the compensation that Washington law entitles you to.
 Once you retain us, we will take care of your financial problems while you concentrate on recovering physically and emotionally.

 Frequently Asked Questions